-When you start your Patreon page, you unlock free tools to grow your community, customize your page to your unique brand and perspective, and share your most authentic work with fans who support you the most.
-When you're ready to grow your business, we have multiple ways to help you get paid that you can add anytime.
+When you start your Patreon, you unlock free tools to grow your community, customize your Patreon to your unique brand and perspective, and share your work with fans.
+When you're ready to grow your business, you can sell digital products via Commerce or add paid membership offerings.

 -

-Create button from the left navigation, or on your page
+- Click the Create button from the left navigation, or on your page — If you also sell digital products, you’ll want to choose the Post option

 - Choose what you’re creating from the post type dialog.
 If you'd like to open your draft in another tab, you can right-click or ctrl+click and select Open in another tab

-- Give your post a title (required) and upload your file, type your text, or paste your link
+- You’ll want to give your post a title (required) and upload your media files, or type up your post

 - Under Who can see this post? choose the Public option